Logiqx/gps-guides/devices/suunto/ambit3/README.md

-Tips:
+### Tips

 - Set the GPS accuracy to "best" for ~1 second interval; see section 3.18.3 of the manual.
-- Export the session in the FIT format using the Suunto app for [Android](https://www.suunto.com/en-gb/Support/faq-articles/suunto-app/how-do-i-download-a-.fit-file-from-suunto-app-for-android/) or [iOS](https://www.suunto.com/en-gb/Support/faq-articles/suunto-app/how-do-i-download-a-.fit-file-from-suunto-app-for-ios/).
+- Export the session in the FIT format (not GPX) using the Suunto app for [Android](https://www.suunto.com/en-gb/Support/faq-articles/suunto-app/how-do-i-download-a-.fit-file-from-suunto-app-for-android/) or [iOS](https://www.suunto.com/en-gb/Support/faq-articles/suunto-app/how-do-i-download-a-.fit-file-from-suunto-app-for-ios/).
-- GPSResults may have problems with files in the Suunto FIT format but such files can be converted to GPX using [GPSBabel](http://www.gpsbabel.org/index.html).
+- Should [GPSResults](https://www.gps-speed.com/download_e.html) (or the GP3S website) have trouble with the Suunto FIT file, just convert it to a GPX file using [GPSBabel](http://www.gpsbabel.org/index.html).
-- GPSBabel will retain the Doppler speeds that were in Suunto FIT file and should be used in preference to Suunto GPX files.
+- GPSBabel will retain the original speeds from the Suunto FIT file and should therefore be used in preference to a Suunto GPX file.